JGalego/WBME-ML-Workshop/README.md

 <img src="images/wbme.png" width="300"/>

-## Abstract
+## Overview

+The ubiquity of algorithms and data is one of the hallmarks of the <span title="According to Merriam-Webster, 'the modern age regarded as a time in which information has become a commodity that is quickly and widely disseminated and easily available especially through the use of computer technology'">Information Age</div>.

-The ubiquity of algorithms and data is one of the hallmarks of the Information Age.
-In a world powered by technology, where smartphones have more computing power than all of NASA’s computers back in the 1960s, algorithms run virtually everything.
-However, in the advent of the 4th Industrial Revolution, data is growing faster than it can be analyzed and classic algorithms have been unable to cope with this Big Data explosion.
+In a world powered by technology, where smartphones have more computing power than [all of NASA’s computers back in the 1960s](https://www.youtube.com/watch?v=BRZz0SVLdso), algorithms run virtually everything.

+However, in the advent of the [4th Industrial Revolution](https://www.salesforce.com/blog/2018/12/what-is-the-fourth-industrial-revolution-4IR.html), data is growing faster than it can be analyzed and classic algorithms have been unable to cope with this Big Data explosion.
 This is where Artificial Intelligence (AI), and Machine Learning (ML) in particular, really shine.

 ML systems learn directly from data without being explicitly told to do so, and they have found enormous success in such tasks as email filtering, computer-aided diagnostics (CADx) and autonomous driving.
 Companies like Facebook, Amazon, Netflix and Google are investing heavily on AI, and ML engineer and data scientist positions are among the highest paid and “sexiest” jobs of the early 21st century.

 Nevertheless, putting buzzwords and hype aside is often hard, especially when we lack a basic understanding of how these systems actually work.

 In this workshop, we will give an overview of what ML is, highlighting some of its applications to the health sector - from the rise of expert systems in the 80s to the diagnosis, prognosis and treatment of COVID-19 - how it is shaping the present and how it may one day decide our future.

+## Agenda

+1. Overview of Artificial Intelligence and Machine Learning (40 mins)
+    * Historical Perspective
+    * Definition of AI
+    * Definition of ML
+    * Traditional Programming vs. ML
+    * ML Applications
+    * ML Pipeline
+    * Learning Scenarios
+    * ML Algorithms
+    * The “Five Tribes” of ML
+    * Performance Evaluation
+    * ML Algorithms
+        - Decision Trees
+        - Support Vector Machines
+        - Neural Networks
+    *	Main challenges

+2. Machine Learning in Medicine and Healthcare **(30 mins)**
+    * Patient data
+        - Consumer health wearables
+        - Electronic health records (EHR)
+    * Case-Studies
+        - **(Wu *et al.*, 2010)** Endocrinology: Diabetes Detection
+        - **(Norvig, 1992)** Hematology: MYCIN
+        - **(Szolovitz, 1982)** Internal Medicine: Caduceus
+        - **(Esteva *et al.*, 2017)** Dermatology: Skin Lesion Classification
+        - **(Majkowska *et al.*, 2019)** Pneumology/Radiology: Chest X-Ray Interpretation
+        - **(Raman *et al.*, 2019)** Ophthalmology: Diabetic Retinopathy Detection
+        - **(Steiner *et al.*, 2018; Wu *et al.*, 2019)** Oncology: Breast Cancer Screening
+        - **(Harutyunyan *et al.*, 2019)** General Practice: Clinical Event Prediction
+        - **(Libbrecht & Noble, 2019; Zou *et al.*, 2019)** AI/ML in Genetics and Genomics
+        - **(AWS)** NLP in Healthcare: Amazon Comprehend Medical
+        - **(Harmon *et al.*, 2020)** COVID-19 Diagnosis
+        - **(Yan *et al.*, 2020)** COVID-19 Prognosis
+        - **(Arshadi *et al.*, 2020)** COVID-19 Treatment

+3. Opportunities, Challenges and Future Prospects **(20 mins)**
+    * AI/ML in Healthcare: Benefits and Drawbacks
+    * Opportunities
+        - ML and Ethics
+        - ML and Cloud Computing
+        - Federated Learning in Healthcare
+    * Future Directions
+        - Green Models
+        - Pattern Recognition + Symbolic AI
+        - MLOps
+        - Quantum Machine Learning

 ## References